-Lockwood et al. (2016d) have refined the fit residual comparison procedure yet further.
-They initially take all available data between 1920 and 1976 (thereby avoiding any effects of both the putative RGO calibration drift and the Locarno error) but omit all data between 1943 and 1949, a six-year interval centred on the optimum date for the discontinuity found by Clette and Lefèvre (2016).
-Assuming the bulk of the discontinuity lies within this six-year interval, its precise date is no longer a factor.
-As also pointed out by Clette and Lefèvre (2016), the longer the intervals used in the test, the greater is the chance that other errors and discontinuities in either the test or the tested data become a factor.
-On the other hand, if the intervals used are too short, then the uncertainties inherent in the method (indeed in all such comparison methods) get larger because of the geophysical noise variability in the data series.
-To find the optimum interval, Lockwood et al. (2016d) used a basket of test data series and varied the duration of the "before" and "after" intervals until the net uncertainty was minimised.
-They also used 2nd-order polynomial fits so that assumptions of both proportionality and linearity were avoided.
-The analysis was repeated with 3nd-order polynomial fits but some of the fit-residual Q-Q plots began to show non-Gaussian distribution tails and so these fits were not used further.
-To reduce the number of variables in this parametric study, Lockwood et al. (2016d) required the "before" interval and the "after" intervals be of the same duration.
-Minimum uncertainty (i.e. optimum agreement between the results for the various test data) was obtained using "before" and "after" intervals that were 11 years in duration and hence the "before" data were from 1932-1943 and the "after" date from 1949-1960.
-In addition, Lockwood et al. (2016d) did not assume that the correction needed is just a multiplicative factor or even linear but allowed for both a zerolevel offset δ and non-linearity in R, as well as a sensitivity change (hence they evaluate the corrected series $R' = f_R R^n + \delta$ for "before" interval that is consistent with the "after" interval).
-Lockwood et al. (2016d) used a wide variety of test data in addition to the RGO group number $[N_G]{RGO}$, namely: total sunspot area A_G from the RGO dataset; the CaK index from the Mount Wilson spectroheliograms in Ca II K ion line; the sunspot group number from the Mount Wilson sunspot drawings, $[N_G]{MWO}$; and the ionospheric F2 region critical frequencies measured by the Slough ionosonde, foF2.
+Lockwood et al. (2016c) have refined the fit-residual comparison procedure yet further.
+They initially take all available data between 1920 and 1976 (thereby avoiding any effects of both the putative RGO calibration drift and the Locarno error) but omit all data between 1943 and 1949, a 6 yr interval centered on the optimum date for the discontinuity found by Clette & Lefévre (2016).
+Assuming that the bulk of the discontinuity lies within this 6 yr interval, its precise date is no longer a factor.
+As also pointed out by Clette & Lefévre (2016), the longer the intervals used in the test, the greater is the chance that other errors and discontinuities in either the test or the tested data become a factor.
+On the other hand, if the intervals used are too short, then the uncertainties inherent in the method (indeed, in all such comparison methods) get larger because of the geophysical noise variability in the data series.
+To find the optimum interval, Lockwood et al. (2016c) used a basket of test data series and varied the duration of the "before" and "after" intervals until the net uncertainty was minimized.
+They also used second-order polynomial fits so that assumptions of both proportionality and linearity were avoided.
+The analysis was repeated with third-order polynomial fits, but some of the fit-residual Q-Q plots began to show non-Gaussian distribution tails, and so these fits were not used further.
+To reduce the number of variables in this parametric study, Lockwood et al. (2016c) required the "before" interval and the "after" intervals to be of the same duration.
+Minimum uncertainty (i.e., optimum agreement between the results for the various test data) was obtained using "before" and "after" intervals that were 11 yr in duration, and hence the "before" data were from 1932 to 1943 and the "after" data from 1949 to 1960.
+In addition, Lockwood et al. (2016c) did not assume that the correction needed is just a multiplicative factor or even linear but allowed for both a zero-level offset $\delta$ and nonlinearity in R, as well as a sensitivity change (hence, they evaluate the corrected series $R' = f_R R^n + \delta$ for a "before" interval that is consistent with the "after" interval).
+Lockwood et al. (2016c) used a wide variety of test data in addition to the RGO group number $[N_G]{RGO}$ , namely, total sunspot area $A_G$ from the RGO data set; the CaK index from the Mount Wilson spectroheliograms in the Ca II K ion line; the sunspot group number from the Mount Wilson sunspot drawings, $[N_G]{MWO}$ ; and the ionospheric F2 region critical frequencies measured by the Slough ionosonde, foF2.
 They tested all six of the sunspot series discussed in the introduction using these five test series.
-By multiplying the probability distribution functions for the five tests together, Lockwood et al. (2016d) obtain the optimum correction for each sunspot data series for around the Waldmeier discontinuity, a procedure that has the advantage of weighting the overall estimate according to how well-constrained each individual value is.
-Note that for all tested series, the narrowest pdf (and hence the most well-defined value, thereby automatically gaining most weighting) was the RGO group numbers.
-Lockwood et al. (2016d) estimate the correction factors needed for the six composites discussed here.
+By multiplying the probability distribution functions for the five tests together, Lockwood et al. (2016c) obtain the optimum correction for each sunspot data series for around the Waldmeier discontinuity, a procedure that has the advantage of weighting the overall estimate according to how well constrained each individual value is.
+Note that for all tested series, the narrowest pdf (and hence the most well-defined value, thereby automatically gaining most weighting) was the